-To increase children’s listening skills, endurance and awareness.
+To increase children’s focus, listening skills, problem solving skills, and teamwork.

 Before You Start

 - Make sure everyone knows the commands you will be using.
-Start with a few and increase the number commands you use as the players are able to remember them.
+Start with a few commands and add more as the players are able to remember them.

-Have the players line up on a clearly marked line in the middle of the playing area.
+Have the players circle up in the middle of the playing area.

 How to Play

-- Form lower skilled players, pick two or three rules to focus on.
+- For younger players, pick two or three commands to focus on.